 • Now that you’re starting to relax, become aware of your breath.
 Feel the sensation of breathing.

-• Focus on the breath as you inhale and exhale deeply.
-Feel the sensation of the air passing in through your nose and out through your mouth.
+• Focus on your breath as you inhale and exhale deeply.
+Feel the air passing in through your nose and out through your mouth.
 Notice your chest expanding and contracting.

 • Be aware of physical sensations throughout your body.